handsomecode/smart-foosball-iot/README-firebase.md

 }</code></pre>

-Also set access to read to all by setting ".read" to true:
+Also, it's necessary to set access to read to all by setting ".read" to true:

 ```json
 {